voxel51/fiftyone/examples/dataset_creation/README.md

 export FIFTYONE_DEFAULT_ML_BACKEND=tensorflow
 ```

--   Adding the following commands to your Python code _before_ importing the
+-   Setting the `default_ml_backend` config setting from your Python code
-    `fiftyone.zoo` package:

 ```py
 # Example: use the `torch` backend